unibo-dtm-se-2425-Wasted/report/sections/08-cicd/index.md

 The CI/CD pipeline for the Food Waste Manager application is designed to streamline the integration, testing, and deployment of both the backend, developed in Python, and the frontend, built using Streamlit.
 By automating key stages of the development process—such as environment setup, dependency management, testing, and deployment—the pipeline minimizes manual intervention and reduces the risk of errors reaching production.
 This ensures that potential issues are detected early, improving overall code reliability.
 Moreover, the automated workflow allows new features, bug fixes, and updates to be delivered quickly, keeping the application in a continuously deployable state.
 Overall, the pipeline enhances the maintainability, scalability, and performance of the Food Waste Manager, ensuring it can meet current requirements while remaining adaptable for future growth.

-**Why CI/CD for Food Waste Manager?**
+**Why CI/CD for food waste manager?**
 Implementing a robust CI/CD pipeline for Food Waste Manager brings several key benefits tailored to the application’s needs:
-- Consistent Code Quality: Automated testing ensures that every change to the FastAPI backend and Streamlit frontend meets strict quality standards.
+- Consistent code quality: Automated testing ensures that every change to the SQLite backend and Streamlit frontend meets strict quality standards.
 This prevents errors from being deployed and maintains a stable experience for end-users.
-- Faster Feature Delivery: By automating integration, testing, and deployment, the CI/CD pipeline reduces delays in rolling out new features and bug fixes.
+- Faster feature delivery: By automating integration, testing, and deployment, the CI/CD pipeline reduces delays in rolling out new features and bug fixes.
 Updates can reach users quickly, shortening the time-to-market.
 - Scalability: As the application grows in features or user base, the pipeline is capable of handling increasing complexity.
 It provides a scalable framework for larger codebases and more extensive testing requirements.
-- Improved Developer Productivity: Automation reduces repetitive manual tasks, allowing the development team to focus on enhancing core functionalities.
+- Improved developer productivity: Automation reduces repetitive manual tasks, allowing the development team to focus on enhancing core functionalities.
 This improves efficiency and lowers development costs.

-**CI/CD Workflow for Food Waste Manager**
+**CI/CD workflow for food waste manager**
 Backend CI/CD Process
 The CI/CD pipeline for the backend automates testing and deployment to ensure consistent quality and reliability.
 The key steps include:
-- Python Environment Setup
+- Python environment setup

 The pipeline configures Python 3.11 to maintain compatibility with FastAPI.